- Gain that coveted TEFL qualification online!

 Today you’ll be heading off to your placement!
 You’ve put your skills into practice, so now it’s time to step into a fulfilling TEFL role and continue your adventure!

 For the rest of your time in China you will be working at your teaching placement.
 During your orientation period our local team will discuss your specific placement with you.

 Please note itineraries and activities are subject to change.

 Your training is a rewarding aspect of getting stuck into our Paid Teaching in China programme!
-The training is split into three components which are outlined below.
+Here’s how the training works-

 - You’ll complete a 120-hour online TEFL Certification before you arrive in China